Arvind (company): Financial restructuring

 In the mid-1990s, the company undertook a massive expansion of its denim capacity even though other cotton fabrics were slowly replacing the demand for denim.
 The expansion plan was funded by loans from both Indian and overseas financial institutions.
 With the demand for denim slowing, the company found it difficult to repay the loans, resulting in an increased interest burden on the loans.
 In the late 1990s, the company encountered financial problems due to its debt burden, resulting in incurring significant losses.

 The company came up with a debt-restructuring plan for the long-term debts being taken up in February 2001.
 This complex financial restructuring exercise, which involved several domestic and international lenders, is considered to be the benchmark and a case study in India.
 The restructuring was overseen by Jayesh Shah, CFO, and advised on by a JP Morgan Hong Kong team, led by Ahmad Ayaz.

+The restructuring of Arvind's debt has been cited in business literature as one of the earliest large-scale corporate debt restructuring exercises in India, illustrating how operational turnaround initiatives were combined with financial reorganization to restore long-term viability.

 In 2018, Arvind Ltd. demerged its branded apparel and engineering business into separate entities for enhanced focus and value addition for the shareholders of the Company.
 It got the nod from NCLT Ahmedabad bench for demerger in Oct 2018.
 Arvind Fashions, the branded apparel entity, will be scaling up existing brand portfolio and improve profitability across brands.
 Anveshan Heavy Engineering, earlier known as Anup Engineering, has laid down capex plans of ₹80 crore to double existing fabrication capacity of 15,000 tonnes per annum by implementing product mix.
 Out of the planned investment, ₹40 crore has already been invested.